In this guide I’ll explain how to remove the keyboard and replace the internal memory module on a HP Compaq nc6400 series laptop.

 Very carefully move both locking tabs up with your fingernails.
 Release both cables and pull them from the connectors.

-Carefully push on two latches pointed with red arrows until the memory module pops up at a 30 degree angle.
+Carefully push on two latches pointed with red arrows until the module pops up at a 30 degree angle.

 You can install up to 2GB RAM module into each slot.

-Use DDR2 PC2-5300 667MHz SODIMM memory modules.
+Use DDR2 PC2-5300 667MHz SODIMM RAM.